 Request

-If you have a billing secretary that provides quotes to patients, we can create a notification to go to your billing secretary with the patient’s basic (no medical data) details.
+If you have a billing service who provides quotes to patients, we can create a notification to go to your billing service with the patient’s basic (no medical data) details.

 CREDIT – Dr Brenton Coats